 Please see ' '.

 Also know as thrombophilia, describes an increased tendency for clots to form.
-Some individuals have inherited a genetic susceptibility to develop blood clots within a blood vessel, and therefore have an inherited clotting condition (see Genetics Fact Sheet 39).
+Some individuals have inherited a genetic susceptibility to develop blood clots within a blood vessel, and therefore have an inherited clotting condition.

 The equal expression of both copies of ain an individual eg. presence of both haemoglobin A and S on in an individual for sickle-cell disease.